 “This shows the potential for FRBs as new tools for cosmology”, concludes Michael Kramer who also worked on the calculation to weigh the missing matter.
 “Just think what we can do when we have discovered hundreds of these.”

-Looking forward, the Square Kilometre Array, with its extreme sensitivity, resolution and wide field of view is expected to be able to detect many more FRBs and to pinpoint their host galaxies.
+Looking forward, the Square Kilometer Array, with its extreme sensitivity, resolution and wide field of view is expected to be able to detect many more FRBs and to pinpoint their host galaxies.
 A much larger sample will enable precision measurements of cosmological parameters such as the distribution of matter in the Universe, and provide a refined understanding of dark energy.

 Publication: E. F. Keane, et al., “The host galaxy of a fast radio burst,” Nature 530, 453–456 (25 February 2016); doi:10.1038/nature17140